 The touchscreen performs well when moving fast to and fro both in laptop and tent mode.
 A keyboard is another finest addition to its value.
 The keys are large and spaced adequately to help you type smoothly.
 Trackpad trembles a bit but responds quickly as you command.
 With m3-8100Y CPU and 4GB of RAM, this fastest Chromebook manages to run 18 Google Chrome tabs, including 3-4 1080p YouTube videos streamed in the background spontaneously.

-The battery’s life was remarkable, with a duration up to 9:58 hours surpassing Chromebook Pro (8:05) and Chromebook x2 (8:50).
-However, the sound quality was subpar as the sound emitted from the down-facing speakers were muffled.
+The battery’s life was remarkable, with a duration up to 9:58 hours, surpassing Chromebook Pro (8:05) and Chromebook x2 (8:50).
+However, the sound quality was subpar as the sound emitted from the down-facing speakers was muffled.
 This Chromebook needs special caring and attention as the durability of Flip C434 is terrible.
 Dropped from 2-4 feet on a concrete or carpet results in severe damage to the body and the breakdown of keys and screen.

 3. Lenovo Yoga Chromebook C630

-CPU: Intel Core i3-8130U-Quad-core Intel Core i5-8250U | RAM: 8GB | Graphics: Intel UHD Graphics 615 (built-in) | Display: 15.6-inch with 1080p touch screen (4K option available), Full HD (3840×2160) | Weight: 4.1 pounds | Storage: 128GB (eMMC or SSD)
+CPU: Intel Core i3-8130U Quad-core Intel Core i5-8250U | RAM: 8GB | Graphics: Intel UHD Graphics 615 (built-in) | Display: 15.6-inch with 1080p touch screen (4K option available), Full HD (3840×2160) | Weight: 4.1 pounds | Storage: 128GB (eMMC or SSD)

 +Variety of ports

-+Elite aluminum chassis which is rigid and hard
++Elite aluminum chassis, which is rigid and hard

 +Backlit light varies from manufacturer